-Act 129 requires PPL to file an EE&C Plan that: ensures low income households achieve energy savings at least proportionate to their share of the energy burden in the service territory; defines low income household to include only those households with income at or below 150% of the FPIG; requires Act 129 low income programs to coordinate with other federal, state, and Commission programs; and ensures expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
+Act 129 requires Allegheny to file an EE&C Plan that: ensures low income households achieve energy savings at least proportionate to their share of the energy burden in the service territory; defines low income household to include only those households with income at or below 150% of the FPIG; requires Act 129 low income programs to coordinate with other federal, state, and Commission programs; and ensures expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
 66 Pa.C.S. § 2806.1(b)(1)(I)(G).

-PPL's Plan substantially meets these low income provisions because it provides specific language detailing how each of the provisions will be met; these assurances by PPL can reasonably be relied upon by the Commission as a basis for approving the Plan's low income programs.
-First, PPL's Plan targets households with income up to 150% FPIG for enrollment into its low income programs.6 Second, PPL's Plan provides sufficient financial resources to the low income program so the Commission reasonably can be sure PPL will secure sufficient energy savings for low income households.
-PPL proposes to increase WRAP funding by approximately 60%, will treat single and multifamily dwellings, and will provide services to many low income households who had been previously ineligible to receive energy efficiency services under WRAP.7 PPL's Plan clearly indicates that expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
-Given these explicit assurances that the Plan meets Act 129's low income provisions, the Commission should approve PPL's low income programs.
+Allegheny's Plan substantially meets these provisions because it provides specific language detailing how each of the provisions will be met.
+First, although Allegheny's Plan does intend to target for enrollment into its low income programs families with income up to 200% FPIG, this is only true for one of their three programs, and the company is committed to separately accounting for energy savings for households with income up to 150% FPIG versus those for households with income from 151% to 200% FPIG.
+Second, Allegheny's Plan provides sufficient financial resources to the low income program so the Commission reasonably can be sure Allegheny will hit its low income energy savings targets.
+Third, Allegheny's Plan includes explicit language detailing how it will collaborate with other programs offering low income weatherization services.
+Fourth, Allegheny's Plan provides assurance that expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
+Given these explicit assurances, the Plan meets Act 129's low income provisions and the Commission should approve the low income segment of the Plan.